Bridget Dirrane: Later life

 Following her retirement, Dirrane lived with her nephew, but she returned to the Aran Islands in 1966 at age 72.
 There she lived with her brother-in-law, Pat Dirrane, a widower with three grown sons.
 They married in a private ceremony on 27 April 1966.
 She continued to live on the island after Pat's death on 28 February 1990, living with her stepson.
 She eventually moved into a nursing home in Newcastle in the suburbs of Galway.
 When she celebrated her 100 birthday, she funded a statue of Our Lady Mary at a holy well in Corough on Inishmore.
-At age 103, the matron of Dirrane's nursing home arranged for a local writer Jack Mahon to record Dirrane's memories and collate the into a book.
+At age 103, the matron of Dirrane's nursing home arranged for a local writer Jack Mahon to record Dirrane's memories and collate them into a book.
 The book, A woman of Aran, was published in 1997 and was a bestseller for several weeks.
 Dirrane was awarded an honorary degree, an MA honoris causa, from NUI Galway in May 1998, the oldest person to ever receive one.
+The Ring of Aran®, designed by Thomas Taaffe Brady, was inspired by Bridget's life.
+The first ring ever made was presented to Bridget by the Mayor of Galway on January 1st, 2000, to mark the Millennium Year.
 Dirrane died on 31 December 2003, aged 109, in Galway.
 She was buried on Inishmore.